-E. Other

-1. A course in health or movement science

-e 3 credits

-2. A course dealing with racism and/or sexism

-in America 3 credits

-A course in computer literacy
+- E. Other - 9 credits 1.
+A course in health - or movement science 3 credits 2.
+A course dealing with racism and/or sexism - in America 3 credits 3.
+A course in computer literacy 3 credits

-literacy 3 credits Waivers from college curriculum requirements are provided, when deemed necessary.
+Waivers from college curriculum requirements are provided, when deemed necessary.
 When the need for a waiver arises because of requirements for mandated courses set by an outside accrediting agency, priority is given to the requirement of the accrediting agency.
-A student who requests a waiver should apply to the major department chairman, who then forwards the request to the appropriate dean.
+A student who requests a waiver should apply to the major department chairperson, who then forwards the request to the appropriate dean.
 The remaining general education requirements are stipulated by the major department and/or school.